linusshops/common/README.md

 4. Async request for template

 #### Messaging
 Common provides a way to display status messages in the page, similar to the Magento admin message block.
-In Magento, the message block id will vary depending on the page.
+In Magento, the messageblock id will vary depending on the page.
 By binding to the `LinusCommonMessages:init` event and updating the `eventContainer`, the location of the messages can be modified on a per-page basis.

 Templating is done through tpl(), but is hidden from the consumer.